Journal of Tropical Oceanography ›› 2025, Vol. 44 ›› Issue (6): 120-131.doi: 10.11978/2025022CSTR: 32234.14.2025022

 • Supported by:

-National Science Foundation of China(42188102); Special Fund of the South China Sea Institute of Oceanology, Chinese Academy of Sciences(SCSIO2023QY03); the Ocean Negative Carbon Emissions (ONCE) Program; Open project of State Key Laboratory of South China Sea Marine Resources Utilization, Hainan University(MRUKF2023001)
+National Natural Science Foundation of China(42188102); Special Fund of the South China Sea Institute of Oceanology, Chinese Academy of Sciences(SCSIO2023QY03); Ocean Negative Carbon Emissions Program(ONCE); Open project of State Key Laboratory of South China Sea Marine Resources Utilization, Hainan University(MRUKF2023001)

 Key words: coral-associated bacteria, Halomonas meridiana, toxin-antitoxin system, HicAB system